§ 13-1372. Exceptional children; education and training

 (ii) By December 31, 2016, and each year thereafter, each school district shall compile information listing the number of students with disabilities for which expenditures are under twenty-five thousand dollars ($25,000), which shall be known as Category 1.
 The information shall be submitted to the department in a form prescribed by the department.

-(iii) Beginning with the 2016-2017 school year, the department shall annually adjust the dollar ranges for which the information is collected under this section by the percent change in the Consumer Price Index for All Urban Consumers for the Pennsylvania, New Jersey, Delaware and Maryland area reported by the Bureau of Labor Statistics for the twelve (12) month period ending in December of the school year for which the data is being collected.
+(iii) Beginning with the 2016-2017 school year through the 2021-2022 school year, the department shall annually adjust the dollar ranges for which the information is collected under this section by the percent change in the Consumer Price Index for All Urban Consumers for the Pennsylvania, New Jersey, Delaware and Maryland area reported by the Bureau of Labor Statistics for the twelve (12) month period ending in December of the school year for which the data is being collected.

 Now Department of Education; see 71 P.S. §§ 1037, 1038.